 Unfortunately, most of us know someone who has been diagnosed with diabetes or prediabetes, the condition that precedes the full-blown disease.
 Perhaps you’re dealing with one of these issues yourself.
 If so, you know that you need to keep your glucose and insulin levels in check to ward off damage to almost every part of your body, including your eyes, kidneys and nerves.
 What you may not know is that in addition to high blood sugar, you likely also have elevated levels of inflammation.
-“That means you could be more at risk for a heart attack, stroke and certain other inflammatory conditions,” says Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass.
+“That means you could be more at risk for a heart attack, stroke and certain other inflammatory conditions,” says Mark Liponis, M.D., Chief Medical Officer of Canyon Ranch.

 Inflammation is the response of an overactive immune system, which can be triggered by many factors, from illness to cigarette smoking to stress to poor sleep.
 It’s not yet known if inflammation causes diabetes or the other way around, or both, but some connection is evident.
 Researchers suspect that insulin—the hormone that helps shuttle sugar from your blood into your cells for energy—is an inflammatory protein, and that high insulin levels (a hallmark of diabetes) cause inflammation in the body, Dr. Liponis says.
 Without question, people with diabetes tend to have high levels of C-reactive protein (CRP), a biomarker for chronic inflammation.